khanhtq2802/Project-ML/Source Code/README.md

 ```
 - data_processing.ipynb is used to classify prices into labels

-- The hyperparameter tuning folder is used to find the best hyperparameters of the models
+- The hyperparameter tuning folder is used to find the best hyperparameters of the models. *Note: hyperparameter tuning may take time to run*

 - model.ipynb aggregates hyperparameters and evaluates models